Que Sera, Sera

-Richard clenched his steering wheel, grinding his teeth at the ear-splitting noise that assaulted him, interrupting his news.
+Richard grimaced at the ear-splitting noise that had so rudely interrupted his news.

-“It’s not racket, Dad, it’s music,” Daniel slunk down into his seat and crossed his arms, resting his foot on the glove compartment.
+“It’s not racket, Dad, it’s music,” His son, Daniel, slunk down into his seat, crossed his arms, and put his feet on the glove compartment.

 His son groaned, pushing back a piece of his unruly, light brown hair.
 It was her exact shade…

-“Sure, whatever the dick-tator says,” the delinquent muttered under his breath.
+“Sure, whatever the dick-tator says,” Daniel muttered under his breath.

 “What was that?”
 Richard cut a sharp, stern look his way.

 “Why do we have to listen to the news anyway?
 Can’t we at least listen to some kind of music?”
-Daniel strangely missed the old-fashioned songs.
+Daniel found that he strangely missed her old-fashioned songs.

 “No, we can’t,” he replied, with nothing else to add.